 Causes

 Extreme stress can cause physical illness.
 You may blush when embarrassed or have sweaty palms and faster heart rate as part of a “stage fright” reaction.
-PNES is one type of physical symptom some people have in response to their extreme stressors.
+PNES is one type of physical symptom some people have in response to their stressors.

 Treatment